vvitchforest/Web_3D_Examples/README.md

 Three.js is one of the most widely used libraries for creating and rendering 3D content on the web.
 Additionally, model viewers can be used to display, inspect, and embed models in applications.

-Here are some examples of how to add 3D content on the webpage or application.
+Here are some examples of how to add 3D content on the webpage or application:

 1. [Three.js](3DModels/viewing/threejs.md)
 2. [Sketchfab](3DModels/viewing/sketchfab.md)